-The scientific realist wants the lush landscape of a rainforest but, like Goldilocks, she needs it to be 'just right': trout, viruses, phonons, and gases roam the rainforest, but trout-turkeys do not.
+Goldilocks, she needs it to be 'just right': trouts, viruses, phonons, and gases roam the rainforest, but trout-turkeys do not.
 The key issue - and the focus of this paper - is the admittance criteria for the rainforest.
-The terminology of 'rainforest realism' comes from Ross (2000), and although there are certain similarities between our accounts, discussed later, there are also significant divergences, the foremost being the role that reduction plays.
+The terminology of 'rainforest realism' comes from Ross (2000), and although there are certain similarities in our accounts that are discussed later, there are also significant divergences, the foremost being the role that reduction plays.3